If you have lost wages due to a work injury, the insurance company must pay you workers’ compensation disability benefits.

 The insurance company may file a pleading, such as a Form 24 Application, to stop your benefits.

 There are strict deadlines for responding to these pleadings.
-Our experienced workers’ compensation attorneys will aggressively fight to preserve your claim for wage loss benefits.
+Our experienced workers’ compensation attorneys will aggressively fight to preserve your wage loss claim for benefits.

 It can be confusing to determine the benefits that are available to you, especially when your focus should be on recovering from your injuries.